guigoruiz1/yugiquery/docs/yugiquery.rst

 Yugiquery Module
 ================

-This module contains the methods used to produce the YugiQuery reports.
+This module contains the functions used to produce the YugiQuery reports.

 .. automodule:: yugiquery.yugiquery
    :members: